May Celebrates the Kentucky Derby, Cinco de Mayo, and Mother’s Day

 Ahhh, another exciting weekend gone by.
 Big hats, muddy tracks and mint juleps, followed by big sombreros, mariachis and margaritas – life is good!
 This weekend is another biggie you better not forget – Mother’s Day!
-Celebrate mothers who were there for you through thick and thin with quiet encouragement, a sympathetic shoulder and a firm hand to guide you.
-Celebrate wives, sisters and daughters who have joined the ranks of motherhood as the years flew by.
+This year May’s celebrations have been altered dramatically by the war against the Covid-19 virus.
+But you can surprise mom with the cooking skills you have developed during #stayathome with these 18 creative Mother’s Day brunch recipes.

-Everyone talks about one of best things to come from blogging is the people you meet and the sense of community – it’s true, no BS.
-I asked a few lovely California food bloggers that I’ve come to know and call friends to share in a Bodacious Brunch, and look at what amazing dishes they brought to the table!
+Everyone talks about one of the best things to come from blogging is the people you meet and the sense of community, and it’s true.
+I asked my fave California food bloggers to share one of their favorite Mother’s Day brunch recipes for our Bodacious Brunch and they pulled out all the stops— look at the incredible dishes they brought to the table!
 Feast your eyes and click on the name of the dish to take you to the recipe.
-The best celebrations happen at home where you can party in your own unique style, dine and dance whenever you want, and let the good times and drama begin
+The best celebrations happen at home where you can party in your own unique style, dine and dance whenever you want, and let the good times and drama begin 🙂

-Quench your thirst with a powerful and delicious agua fresca made with the perfect balance of disease fighting prickly pears and vitamin C packed blood oranges.
+Quench your thirst with a powerful and delicious agua fresca made with the perfect balance of immune-boosting prickly pears and vitamin C packed blood oranges.
 Refreshing over ice on a hot summer day.